The development of gender assignment and agreement in English-Greek and German-Greek bilingual children

 The aim of this experimental study is to examine the development of Greek gender in bilingual English-Greek and German-Greek children.
 Four gender production tasks were designed, two targeting gender assignment eliciting determiners and two targeting gender agreement eliciting predicate adjectives for real and novel nouns.
 Participant performance was assessed in relation to whether the ‘other’ language was a gender language or not (English vs. German) along with the role of the bilinguals’ Greek vocabulary knowledge and language input.
 The results are argued to contribute significantly to disentangling the role of crosslinguistic influence in gender assignment and agreement by bringing together a variety of input measures such as early and current amount of exposure to Greek, the role of area of residence (i.e. whether Greek is the minority or the majority language), the effect of maternal education and the amount of exposure to Greek in a school setting.

 Cited by 14 other publications

-This list is based on CrossRef data as of 03 september 2020.
+This list is based on CrossRef data as of 23 april 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.